sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VXLAN_HLD.md

 Description:

-- Value "replayed" "reconciled"  and "disabled" are added to the existing "state" variable.
+- Value "unknown" "replayed" "reconciled"  and "disabled" are added to the existing "state" variable.

 Schema: